-Burt & Davies views the protection of your privacy as an integral part of its commitment towards complete accountability and integrity in its representation of its clients and the provision of advice to prospective clients.
-This commitment is supported by the new laws dealing with personal information about you that is stored or received by Burt & Davies.
+Burt & Davies views the protection of your privacy as paramount.
+It is an integral part of our commitment towards complete accountability and integrity.
+It is vital to the representation of our clients and the provision of advice to prospective clients.
+This dictates how we deal with personal information that we receive about you.
+How it is stored or received by Burt & Davies.
 Consequently we will:

-- Only use personal information provided by you for the purposes for which it was collected and for any other authorised use.
+- Only use personal information provided by you for the purposes for which it was collected.
+It will not be used for any other unauthorised use.

-- Not disclose your personal information to a third party and will take all necessary measures to prevent unauthorised access or disclosure.
+- Not disclose your personal information to a third party.
+We will take all necessary measures to prevent unauthorised access or disclosure.

 - Ensure that your personal information is not disclosed to other institutes and authorities except if required or authorised by law.

 By proceeding with an enquiry if you are a prospective client, or by continuing to instruct us in your matter if you are a client, you are taken by us to have provided your consent to us obtaining your information for the purposes of advising you and representing you and to disclose your information to third party service providers for the purposes of providing you with our services.

 How we handle your personal and confidential information

 Personal information is information that allows others to identify you.
 Confidential information is information that is not publicly available.
 As a client we will receive both personal and confidential information in the course of our acting on your behalf.
 Together, these are referred to as ‘information’ in this policy.